 Just a stone's throw from the Pyramids, the Oasis Hotel is a classic Egyptian hotel with beautiful expansive gardens.
 Rooms are very spacious with comfortable beds and fantastic en suite facilities.
 Wi-Fi is available and the buffet breakfast offers a good spread.
 In the evening the outdoor pool and fountains are lit up making the restaurant and bar the perfect place to spend an evening sipping on a cold glass of beer.
-Well located in Giza on the Cairo-Alexandria Road.
-The pyramids and Sphinx are all close by.

 Grand Pyramids Hotel , Cairo